Operation Ochsenkopf: Northern Horn

 By 1:00 p.m., thirty German tanks, self-propelled guns and infantry had worked round both flanks and were within 600 yd.
 The highest observation post was attacked, its wireless transmitter destroyed and telephone lines cut.
-Eight Messerschmitt Bf 109s fighters strafed each gun in turn all day, inflicting casualties and also attacked rear areas.
-Several of the British vehicles on the road to Hunt's Gap were hit, and ammunition had to be salvaged at risk by the gunners.
+Eight Bf 109 fighters strafed each gun in turn all day, inflicting casualties and also attacked rear areas.
+Several of the British vehicles on the road to Hunt's Gap were hit and ammunition had to be salvaged at risk by the gunners.
 Bivouacs and ammunition dumps were also hit and left burning.
 Just after 2:30 p.m., German lorried infantry turned the southern flank by infiltrating forward under cover of a hill.
-At 3:00 p.m., German infantry commenced small-arms fire at close range and a column of tanks led by a Tiger moved along the road into the battery position, as thirteen more tanks gave covering fire from hull-down positions.
-The British gunners switched to armour piercing shot and knocked out three tanks, which blocked the road.
+At 3:00 p.m., German infantry commenced small-arms fire at close range and a Tiger, at the head of a column of tanks, moved along the road into the battery position, as thirteen more tanks gave covering fire from hull-down positions.
+The British gunners switched to armour piercing shot and knocked out three tanks, blocking the road.